 Don’t forget that we have Medicare Advantage FAQ pages that go into much deeper detail.

-If you want to stick with Original Medicare, then Medigap is a better plan.
+Medigap is a better plan if you want to stick with your Original Medicare.
 It’s a small, private insurance plan which covers all of your Medicare coverage gaps for one monthly premium.
 And coverage is standardized across all 50 states.

-You could skip the high deductible and just purchase Plan G outright.
+You could skip the high deductible and purchase Plan G outright.
 But in some parts of the state, the monthly premium is nearly $350.
-If you are younger and don’t need much care, it could be a very expensive plan.
+It could be costly if you’re younger and don’t need much care.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

 Original Medicare and Medigap don’t cover prescription drugs in Indiana.
-To get your prescriptions at a discount, you need either Medicare Advantage or a Part D prescription drug plan.
+You need either Medicare Advantage or a Part D prescription drug plan to get your prescriptions at a discount.
 Beneficiaries who stick with Original Medicare are the ones who will need Plan D the most.

 The least affordable plan below appears to be Humana.
 You’ll have to pay over $750 in premiums and deductibles in a year before you get your discounted drugs.
 But you may qualify for financial aid with the Medicare Extra Help Program.

 The most affordable plan is from Aetna.
-Despite the high deductible, the low monthly premium means that the plan costs a little over $560 per year before you get your discounted drugs.
+Despite the high deductible, the low monthly premium means the program costs a little over $560 per year before you get your discounted drugs.
 And they have decent customer service ratings, too.

-Wellcare’s The next most affordable.
-The customer service is about the same, but the monthly premium is doubled.
-There may be something in the explanation of benefits that explains the change in price.
+Wellcare’s the next most affordable.
+The customer service is about the same, but the monthly premium doubles.
+There may be something in the explanation of benefits that explains the price change.

 Got more questions?
 Our Part D FAQ pages have answers.

 Chronic illness is another reason to give Medicare Advantage a second look.
-It’s the only part of Medicare that offers comprehensive coverage for chronic disease.
+It’s the only part of Medicare offering comprehensive chronic disease coverage.

 Most of the plans below require dual eligibility.
-This means your disease must be chronic and disabling in order to qualify.
+This means your disease must be chronic and disabling to qualify.
 The exception is Zing Health, and it’s a relatively affordable plan.

-Wellcare and Humana are more affordable still.
+Wellcare and Humana are still more affordable.
 They come with the lowest maximum out-of-pocket costs.
 They also come with tightly-controlled HMO medical networks.

 |Zing Health||$0||$4,500||HMO||Chronic or Disabling|

-How to Sign Up for Supplemental Medicare in Fort Wayne
+How to sign up for Medicare plans in Fort Wayne

-Just contact us, that’s how!
-We can show you how easy it is to get free rate quotes in your zip code.
-Fill out our rate form and one of our Medicare experts will get back to you right away.
+Just contact us.
+That’s how!
+We can show you how easy it’s to get free rate quotes in your zip code.
+Please fill out our rate form, and one of our Medicare experts will get back to you immediately.